unlimited-galaxy/testtt123/source/stories/index.md

 ## Introduction

-So you'd like to know more about Midori and Chiaki's relationship, and want to know which stories to read.
-Look no further!
-In here you'll find a recommendation list listed in **timeline** order.
+In here you'll find a list of story recommendations for different parts of Ryuseitai.
+It will be expanded further as time goes on!

+Click [here](/red_green/) for Midori and Chiaki's relationship!

 ## Spring
 <div class="stories">